EssamGT/azkar_app/privacy-policy.md

-# Privacy Policy for ذكرك
+#Privacy Policy for ذكرك

-Last updated: 28/6/2025
+Effective Date: 4/7/2025

-("the app") ذكرك is developed and maintained by an individual developer.
-This privacy policy explains how the app handles user information, permissions, and data usage.
+Thank you for using ذكرك, an Islamic app designed to help Muslims stay connected with their daily Azkar and prayer times.

-1. No Personal Data Collection
+This Privacy Policy explains how we collect, use, and protect your information.

-The app does not collect, store, or share any personally identifiable information (PII), such as your name, email, phone number, or location history.
+1. Information We Collect

-There is no user account, login, or analytics tracking in this app.
+a.
+Location Data

-2. Permissions Used
+We request access to your device location (approximate or precise) to calculate accurate prayer times for your specific area.

-The app requires the following permissions to function as intended:
+Location data is used only while the app is in use or in background (for scheduled prayer notifications) and is not stored or shared with any third party.

-Location (Approximate or Precise)
+b.
+Background Services
-Used only to fetch accurate prayer times from a public API based on your current location.
+We use Android's WorkManager to schedule background tasks that trigger prayer time notifications even when the app is not actively running.

-Your location is processed locally and is never stored or shared.
+These tasks do not collect personal data.

-No continuous tracking is done.
+c.
+Internet Access

-Background Location & Background Services
+The app connects to an external API to fetch prayer times based on your current location.

-Used to keep the app working in the background so that:
+No identifiable or personal data is transmitted — only latitude and longitude coordinates are sent to the API to return prayer time results.

-You receive prayer time notifications even if the app is closed
+2. How We Use Your Information

-Prayer times and azkar data stay updated
+We use the collected data solely to:

-No background data is collected or sent anywhere — this is for app functionality only.
+Display accurate prayer times.

-Notification Permission
+Notify you when it's time to pray.

-Used to send local reminders and alerts for prayer times and azkar.
+Enhance your spiritual experience with timely Azkar and reminders.

-You can disable notifications at any time from your device settings.
+3. Data Sharing

-3. Third-Party Services
+We do not sell, rent, or share your personal data with any third parties.

-This app may use certain Flutter or open-source packages (e.g., geolocator, flutter_local_notifications, flutter_background_service) for core functionality.
+4. Data Security

-These services operate locally on your device and do not collect personal data on behalf of the developer.
+We implement reasonable technical and organizational safeguards to protect your information from unauthorized access or misuse.

-4. Children’s Privacy
+5. User Consent
-The app is designed for general audiences and does not knowingly collect any information from children.
+By using ذكرك, you consent to:

-5. Security
+Allowing location access for prayer time accuracy.

-The app works mostly offline and avoids unnecessary internet access.
-All processing is done securely on the device whenever possible.
-No data is transmitted to the developer.
+Running background tasks for prayer notifications.

-6. Changes to This Policy
+6. Children’s Privacy
-This privacy policy may be updated in the future.
-Changes will be reflected in this section.
-Continued use of the app means you accept any updates.
+This app is intended for general audiences.
+We do not knowingly collect personal information from children under 13.

-7. Contact
+7. Changes to This Policy
-If you have any questions or concerns about this privacy policy, please contact me:
+We may update this Privacy Policy from time to time.
+Any changes will be posted on this page, with the effective date updated accordingly.

- Developer Name: Essam Ghuraib
+8. Contact Us
- App Name: ذكرك
+If you have any questions or concerns about this Privacy Policy, please contact us at:

- Email: essam15gh@gmail.com
+📧 muslimzekrak@gmail.com